eme64/blog/_posts/2024-12-24-Intro-to-C2-Part02.md

 We can see that the annotations on the right indicate that the code originates from both `Test::test` and `Test::testHelper`.
 Hence, we can conclude that the `Test::testHelper` code was inlined into the compilation of `Test::test`.

-We confirm this with the `PrintInliing` flag:
+We confirm this with the `PrintInlining` flag:
 ```bash
 $ java -XX:CompileCommand=printcompilation,Test::* -XX:CompileCommand=compileonly,Test::test -Xbatch -XX:-TieredCompilation -XX:CompileCommand=printinlining,Test::test Test.java
 CompileCommand: PrintCompilation Test.* bool PrintCompilation = true